Skip to Content

 The timing was a bit rough, especially since the Skagit Valley Tulip Festival was canceled in 2020.
 But, they are finding new, creative ways to keep their tulip business alive and thriving during these tricky times.

-One thing that Tulip Town is totally rocking is their twice daily live Facebook videos showing exactly what the fields look like every morning and evening.
+One thing that Tulip Town is totally rocking is its twice-daily live Facebook videos showing exactly what the fields look like every morning and evening.

 This is so helpful for families trying to decide when it’s worth making the drive.
 Watch them HERE

-For 2023, they are offering a variety of Tulip passes including reserved and open general admission tickets, Experience Passes, Photography Passes, Date Night Packages, Engagement Passes, Season Passes, and more!
+For 2023, they offer various Tulip passes, including reserved and open general admission tickets, Experience Passes, Photography Passes, Date Night Packages, Engagement Passes, Season Passes, and more!

 What’s the Experience Pass at Tulip Town?

-It’s kind of like a small group tour that offers a more intimate tulip adventure.
+It’s like a small group tour offering a more intimate tulip adventure.
 The whole thing lasts about 30 minutes, but you can stay longer in Tulip Town.

 What’s Included?